Setting up SMTP

 Your password is the secret key of the API key of the project used to manage your TEM domain.
 Follow this procedure to generate API keys for API and SMTP sending with IAM.

-4 - Encryption method - If you want to encrypt the connection between your application and the SMTP server, there are usually two methods available:
+4 - Encryption method - An encrypted connection between your application and the SMTP server is mandatory, and two methods are available:

-• SSL/TLS: Also known as SMTPS, it allows you to directly define a secure connection on a secure port.
-Directly creates a secure connection on a port such as 465 and 2465.
+- SSL/TLS: Also known as SMTPS, it allows you to directly define a secure connection on a secure port.
+Directly creates a secure connection on a port such as

 5 - Sender email address - The email address that will appear as the sender.
 Whenever someone receives an email from your application, this is the email they see.